-A Province-wide reassessment update was completed during 2016 to update all properties to a January 1, 2016 market value to be utilized for 2017 through 2020 taxation years.
+A Province-wide reassessment update was completed during 2016 to update all properties to a January 1, 2016 market value, initially intended to be utilized for 2017 through 2020 taxation years inclusively.
 As with any reassessment year, there will be shifts in tax burden between and within property tax classes.
 These shifts in burden will impact specific properties to varying degrees across the County based on their individual reassessment impacts relative to the applicable tax classes, as well as changes within the specific tax class.
 Council has no control over reassessment since it is Provincially mandated and highly regulated.

-The returned assessment roll provides the basis for distribution of the required property tax levy in 2021.
+The returned assessment roll provides the basis for distribution of the required property tax levy in 2022.
 2021 should have been the first year of a new assessment cycle, however the reassessment in 2020 was delayed by the Province due to the COVID-19 pandemic.
 As a result, the assessment impacts outlined in this report are not reassessment related.
 It is uncertain at this time how the Province intends to phase-in reassessment, as originally it would have formed the basis to be used to calculate property taxes for 2021 to 2024.
+At this time, there is also no reassessment planned in 2023 either as the Province conducts consultation on how to best re-institute reassessment cycles.

-In addition, annual "growth" in assessment, from new/enhanced properties, is experienced during the previous year which is reflected on the current returned roll for 2021 taxation.
-The County experienced "real growth" in assessment value of approximately 1.8% last year, which, when weighted based on current tax policy, will offset 1.95% or approximately \$1,360,000 (based on 2020 tax rates) of the 2021 municipal tax levy requirements.
+In addition, annual "growth" in assessment, from new/enhanced properties, is experienced during the previous year which is reflected on the current returned roll for 2022 taxation.
+The County experienced "real growth" in assessment value of approximately 2.56% last year, which, when weighted based on current tax policy, will offset 2.73% or approximately \$1,984,000 (based on 2021 tax rates) of the 2022 municipal tax levy requirements.

 The assessed value is only one factor which determines a property's tax burden.
 The second factor is education taxes, for which rates are set by the Province.
-The education rates have been provided in draft form, and will result in an overall decrease in education taxes raised by Haldimand County of approximately \$1.2 million for 2021, since the Province has reduced business education tax rates in response to the COVID-19 pandemic.
-The third factor which determines annual property taxes will be deliberated by Council in March when they review the Draft 2021 Tax Supported Operating Budget and establish the levy.
-The final factor, tax policy, will ultimately be decided by Council, through a subsequent report planned for June 2021, prior to passing the annual Final Tax Levy By-law.
+The education rates have been provided and the Province has chosen to keep the rates at the same reduced business education tax rates as 2021, in response to the COVID-19 pandemic.
+The third factor which determines annual property taxes will be deliberated by Council in March when they review the Draft 2022 Tax Supported Operating Budget and establish the levy.
+The final factor, tax policy, will ultimately be decided by Council, through a subsequent report planned for June 2022, prior to passing the annual Final Tax Levy By-law.